Ujjwal-soni98/PlacementModule/README.md

 # Placement_module

-## How to run the project loacally ??
+## Start the project locally 🚀🚀

-Let me tell you through very simple steps:
+Here's the very simple guide to run this project locally.

 ### 🔧 Prerequisites